Josh Williams (racing driver): National series

 Williams and family made one Camping World Truck Series start in a partnership with T3R2 Racing, falling out at Martinsville Speedway in 2014.
 He made two Xfinity Series starts as a start and park driver in 2016, one for Jimmy Means Racing and one for King Autosport.
 He was announced as the driver of King's No. 90 entry for the spring Bristol Motor Speedway Xfinity race on April 21, 2017.
 Longtime friend Mario Gosselin helped Williams get the ride.
 Along with the Bristol race, Williams wanted to run about six Truck races for his family team in 2017.
 The Truck races never came, but Williams garnered six other starts split between King's 90 and 92 cars, mostly starting and parking in the 92 and running full races in the 90.
-At Daytona in summer, Williams was running just outside the top ten before he was clipped by Daniel Suárez, finishing last.
+At Daytona in the summer, Williams was running just outside the top ten before he was clipped by Daniel Suárez, finishing last.
 Williams broke the top thirty in all of his full races.

 For 2018, Williams took over the majority of the races in the No. 90 and served as crew chief for drivers of the 90 like Donald Theetge and Andy Lally most weekends when he was not in the seat.

 On January 29, 2019, it was announced that Williams would move over to DGM's No. 36 car for the 2019 NASCAR Xfinity Series season.
 After gambling on pit strategy, Williams finished a then-career-best sixteenth in the Boyd Gaming 300 in early March.
 He later improved on that career-best with his first career top-ten, an eighth at Talladega Superspeedway in the spring.
 The finish helped Williams and DGM bounce back from a sponsor who failed to pay the team in the beginning portions of the year.

 Williams returned to DGM in 2020, piloting the team's No. 92 entry.
 He reeled off two top-ten finishes in the month of October, including a career-best sixth-place finish at Kansas Speedway that came only a day after the death of one of Williams' employees.
 On October 31, Williams and the team confirmed another full-season effort in 2021.
 Following the 2021 season, Williams and DGM parted with Williams taking an opportunity that will help him reach racing on Sundays.